Riyadh at a Glance

 Moving to Riyadh

-As an expat moving to Riyadh, you may feel slightly insecure.
+As an expat moving to Riyadh, you might feel slightly apprehensive.
 Since Saudi Arabia does not have an industry for leisure tourism, you will not be acquainted with the country from your travels.

-Practicing Muslims are the notable exception, of course.
+Practicing Muslims are the notable exception.
 Every year, millions of believers make the hajj, the pilgrimage to Mecca, moving to Riyadh and onwards to the Holy City.
-For those unfamiliar with the Saudi capital, our guide will serve as an overview.
+For those new to the Saudi capital, our guide will serve as an overview.

 Geography and History

 Moving to Riyadh brings you to Saudi Arabia’s capital and largest city.
 It is located in the middle of the Arabian Peninsula, in the Central Province.
-The region where Riyadh is situated is called nedjid or najd (there are several transcriptions from the Arabic): a rocky highland in the desert, about 600 meters above sea level.
+The region where Riyadh is situated is called nedjid or najd (there are several transcriptions from the Arabic); a rocky highland in the desert, about 600 meters above sea level.
 Unfortunately, the city’s elevation is not quite high enough to have an effect on the local climate.
-Expatriates will face temperatures of up to 50°C in summer.
+Expatriates living in the city will face temperatures of up to 50°C in summer.
 Sandstorms are also a frequent occurrence.

-Considering the hot weather in Riyadh, it may seem somewhat incongruous that Ar-Riyadh means “the gardens”.
+Considering the hot weather in Riyadh, it may seem somewhat incongruous for those moving to Riyadh that the city’s name means ‘the gardens’.
 This description refers to the date palms around the capital, which gave the city its current name in the 17th century.
 Before that, the settlement – dating back to the pre-Islamic era – was called Hajir.
 A couple of centuries after Hajir had become Riyadh, it was designated as the Saudi capital for the first time.
 But the so-called Second Saudi State in the early 19th century was brought down by a rival dynasty.

 People and Languages

 Due to the many non-Saudis moving to Riyadh, you needn’t be fluent in Arabic.
 English is spoken in Riyadh’s business world and widely understood among the urban middle and upper classes.
 Of course, a little politeness goes a long way everywhere.
-Some basic Arabic phrases will help you feel more welcome.
+Some basic Arabic phrases will help you feel more welcome in your new home.
 Brush up your language skills before you move!